 Sometimes flavored coffees offer an overpowering wallop of flavor.
-Still, Green Roads CBD Coffee is a tasty exception, making it our favorite flavored CBD coffee of 2021.
+Still, Green Roads CBD Coffee is a tasty exception, making it our favorite flavored CBD coffee.
 They’ve managed to achieve perfect balance by pairing sweetly fragrant French vanilla with earthy and herbaceous hemp, on top of the naturally bittersweet coffee.

 The result is an easy-drinking flavored brew that will start your day off right.